APAM Gathering at RISING Melbourne

 FIRST TIMERS PROGRAM

 Navigating a marketplace takes experience, especially as we all learn how best to engage internationally in the digital realm, and adjust to the rapid changes in our sector over the last year.
-In 2023, APAM is continuing its long-running First Timers program for first time attendees to provide guidance, support and tools to enhance your experience of the APAM Gathering at Darwin Festival.
+In 2023, APAM is continuing its long-running First Timers program for first time attendees to provide guidance, support and tools to enhance your experience of the APAM Gathering at RISING.

 Through this program First Timers experience deeper engagement in the Gathering and an expanded network, as well as confidence and strategic approaches towards national and international engagement.

 The program will include guest speakers on effective digital and in person engagement, market intelligence, and long-term thinking in the current environment, as well as practical workshopping in small groups.
 First Timers will be part of the Digital Gathering program, so you can be part of it wherever you are located.
-There will also be an additional session in Melbourne for those attending in person
+There will also be an additional session in Melbourne for those attending in person.

 ELIGIBLITY